eaudeweb/naaya/eggs/Naaya/eggs/Naaya/docs/sphinx/getting_started/screenshots.rst

 Customizing a form
 ++++++++++++++++++

-If a form is customized and differs from the one on the disc then it is saved in the :term:`ZODB`.
+If a form is customized and differs from the one on the disk, then it is saved in the :term:`ZODB`.

 .. image:: ../_static/images/screenshots/forms-customize.png